-Family therapy can be tailored to suit all types of families.
-It can be required when two or more members – or even the whole family unit – are unable to function, causing friction, which can escalate into anger, arguments, behavioural issues, withdrawal from the family unit and even violence.
+Whatever the family looks like, family therapy can be of help when two or more members – or even the whole family unit – are clashing, resulting in friction, fighting, anger, arguments, behavioural issues, withdrawal, sulking, even violence.

 Solution Focused Family Therapy

-In their book, the Goldenbergs discuss the option of Solution Focused Therapy for families.
-They define Solution Focused Therapy as being ‘founded on the rationale that there are exceptions to every problem and through examining these exceptions and having a clear vision of a preferred future, client and counsellor, together, can generate ides for solutions.
+Solution Focused Therapy for families has been ‘founded on the rationale that there are exceptions to every problem and through examining these exceptions and having a clear vision of a preferred future, client and counsellor, together, can generate ideas for solutions.
 Solution focused therapists are competency and future focused.
 They highlight and utilise client strengths to enable a more effective future.’

-The aim for this type of therapy is, as the title implies, solution focused.
-Identifying how to resolve the issues at hand, would be the main aim and objective which family and therapist work on together.
+The aim is to identify how to resolve the issues at hand, something which family and therapist work on together.

 Guidelines for Family Therapy

-- Not tolerate any abusive, aggressive or threatening behaviour.
+- not permit any abusive, aggressive or threatening behaviour.

 Families can be tried and tested in numerous ways.
-Whether your family is struggling to cope with grief and loss, constant conflict, or some other challenge, please book an appointment with me so that together we can work out ways that your family can achieve household harmony.
+Whether your family is struggling to cope with grief and loss, constant conflict, or some other challenge, family therapy can make all the difference.